 - To:The message will normally have been sent to a whole list of recipients who are not familiar to you.

 - Subject: The subject line does not match the message contents, or includes "re:" or "fwd:" as if responding to a message you never sent.

 - Date: Phishing messages are often sent at unusual times – such as late at night, on weekends, or during public holidays.

-Please note that Bank of Jerusalem representatives will never ask you to reveal your password in any way, and you should not disclose your password to any other party.
-If you have been asked to provide your password by any other party, please refuse and report the request immediately to the Bank of Jerusalem customer service center at *5727.
+Always remember that Bank of Jerusalem representatives will never ask you to reveal your password in any way, and you should not disclose your password to anyone.
+If anyone asks you to provide your password, please refuse and report the request immediately to the Bank of Jerusalem customer service center at *5727.